Neats29/neats29.github.io/source/_posts/self-love-framework.md

 The nervous system (as described by Polyvagal Theory) is made up of three main branches:

-- **Parasympathetic** (Ventral Vagal) System: Responsible for rest, digest, safety, social engagement, and relaxation.
+- **Ventral Vagal** complex (parasympathetic nervous system): Responsible for rest, digest, safety, social engagement, and relaxation.
-- **Sympathetic** Nervous System: Governs the fight or flight response.
+- **Sympathetic** nervous system: Governs the fight or flight response.
-- **Dorsal Vagal** System: Controls the freeze and shutdown reactions.
+- **Dorsal Vagal** complex (parasympathetic nervous system): Controls the freeze and shutdown reactions.

 Dysregulation in the nervous system can be characterised by an overactivity in the sympathetic and/or dorsal vagal branches.
 This leaves the body in a state of heightened alertness, stress or numbness even when there is no immediate threat.